 Methane was compared to the DTSC Site-Specific Screening Level for ambient indoor and outdoor air as well as the NIOSH maximum recommended safe methane concentration for workers during an 8-hour period.

-As shown in the table above, the maximum on-site detections are well below the published environmental regulatory limits.
+As shown above, analytical results of the maximum on-site detections are well below the published environmental regulatory limits and no sulfide compounds were detected above laboratory detection limits.

 Sincerely,